Internships with The Wilson Quarterly

-The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.
+The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines.
+Individuals from diverse backgrounds are encouraged to apply.
 Internships are open to all U.S. residents and qualified international students with F-1 or J-1 visas.

 HOW TO APPLY:

-Please submit a resume, cover letter, and writing sample (which can be unpublished, and which is not to exceed five double-spaced pages to firstname.lastname@example.org.
-(Earlier application is encouraged as applications are considered on a rolling basis) Please state your availability in your cover letter.
-The writing sample may be unpublished.
+Please submit a resume, cover letter, and writing sample (which can be unpublished, and which is not to exceed five double-spaced pages) to firstname.lastname@example.org.
+Please state your availability in your cover letter.
+No calls, please.